ElenaShe000/MARCS/README.md

 How the data from SYNOP sites are used in the analyses of the synoptic scale processes?

+# How reanalyses are used in the analyese of the synoptic scale processes?

 Nygard et al., 2019: https://doi.org/10.1175/JCLI-D-19-0242.1 : "reduced sea ice concentration in winter has been found to correlate in many locations with increased surface " EVAPORATION ..."
 (Screen and Simmonds 2010; Jun et al. 2016).
 "This has strengthened the cloud–temperature–moisture relationship in the lower troposphere during the last decades (Morrison et al. 2019).
 What is the cloud–temperature–moisture relationship?

 Moisture (== atmospheric water vapor) transport... due synoptic scale atmospheric circulation ?
 WIKI: atmospheric water vapor, or "moisture", is crucial in the prediction of all weather elements, especially clouds, fog, temperature, humidity thermal comfort indices and precipitation": https://en.wikipedia.org/wiki/Moisture_advection